kevin91nl/eurlex/README.md

 ## Code Contribution

 Feel free to send any issues, ideas or pull requests.
-If you want to commit code, make sure to use `black` to format your code.